 From production to approval

 The production of mAbs consists of two main parts: (a) the upstream processing (USP) and the downstream processing (DSP).
 The former refers to the culturing of the cells in bioreactors and the production of the targeted product, while the latter involves a sequence of separation/purification steps responsible for the isolation of the antibody from the upstream harvest.
 Currently, mAb biomanufacturing considers mainly fed-batch cell culture systems and batch separation processes (Xenopoulos, 2015).
 Figure 1 illustrates a standard process sequence followed for the production of mAbs.
+The process steps illustrated here may run either in batch or continuous mode.
 The USP usually uses mammalian cells (mostly CHO, NS0 or Sp2/0 cell lines) as the expression system that are cultured in suspension in large bioreactors (5-25 thousand litre) (Kelley et al., 2009; Wurm, 2004).